F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-cert-trust.rst

 .. note::

-   If the BIG-IP system has the DNS module license, connectivity to peer BIG-IP DNS systems will fail until the new signed certificate is exchanged, refer to the Sync group peer section of `K16951115 Changing the BIG-IP DNS system device certificate using the Configuration utility`_.
+   If the BIG-IP system has the DNS module license, connectivity to peer BIG-IP DNS systems will fail.
+You must exchange the new certificate with the BIG-IP DNS peers.
+For more inforation, refer to the **Sync group peer** section of `K16951115 Changing the BIG-IP DNS system device certificate using the Configuration utility`_.

 #.
 From the workstation, change into the root CA working directory.